trueb2/fcm-rust/README.md

 The current master and alpha versions use `std::future` with async/await syntax, and requires a nightly compiler.
 0.6.0 works with stable and futures 0.1.

+Bugfixes for the stable release should go against the `v0.6` branch.

 ## Examples

 Check out the examples directory for a simple sender.